Hatemachine01/overtime-app/README.md

 - Administrate admin dashboard
 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime
-- Block non admin and guest users
+- Block non admin and guest users [DONE]

 ## UI: